ltatka/oscillatorDB/README.md

 ### The "modelType" field
 There is now a defined set of possible model types for the field modelType.
-Currently these are "oscillator" and "random"
+Currently these are "oscillator" and "random".
-* You will not be able to add a model unless it has a modelType tag of one of these two types
-* If you want to add an additional type to the list, add it to the set in mongoMethods.py
-* This will update your <b>local</b> copy of oscillatorDB, but the modelType list is not tied to the database.
-Unless you push changes or do a pull request, neither <b>the databse</b> nor users will 'know' about the new model type (but your model WILL be added).
-* To see what model types are available: ```get_model_types``` -- if you added a new type without pushing the changes, it will show up here but that does NOT mean that database or other users have access to this new type.
-* It's helpful to put all known info into the optional arguments and leave as few blanks as possible, but in the future I will restructure stuff so you can analyze the reactions from here.

 #### Example - modelType Field:
 <b>Get a list of the current model types:</b>